StrongRay/Tensorflow2.0rc1/README.md

 Building Tensorflow 2.0 RC 1 from source

 ## Purpose of Building from source
 When a version of tensorflow is released, you can easily do a **pip3 install tensorflow-gpu==2.0.0rc1** to install the latest software.
 However, there is no source codes required, it's just a module install.
 When Source codes of tensorflow is required, for example, the need to access TFliteconverter etc or when you need to have a better understanding of tensorflow codes, you might need to build from source.
 However, it is very timeconsuming.
 And after many hours, it might fail on some conditions.
-I am building this, because a foot note from tensorflow says if you want to delve into Converter Python converter, you need to [build from source](https://www.tensorflow.org/lite/convert/python_api#build_from_source_code_).
+I am building this, because a foot note from tensorflow says if you want to delve into Converter Python converter, you need to [build from source](https://www.tensorflow.org/lite/convert/python_api#build_from_source_code_) and nobody is on UBUNTU 19.04 with CUDA 10.1

 Last week, Tensorflow released 2.0 RC1.
 Here's my environment